Paulottavaress/Paulottavaress/README.md

 :beginner: My main development languages are Vue and React, and I also develop in TypeScript and Solidity

-:mega: Portuguese is my main tongue, I speak English fluently, Spanish in high level and also mid-level Danish
+:mega: Portuguese is my main tongue, I speak English fluently, Spanish at high level, and also mid-level Danish

 :desktop_computer: I code since I was 15, and started working as a developer in 2019